-Pearls are unique in the gemstone world in that they are the only gemstone formed within a living creature.
-Pearls have been treasured for their lustrous, creamy texture and subtle iridescent reflections since the dawn of humankind.
-Over 4000 years ago a Chinese historian first wrote about pearls, making them the earliest known gem to be highly prized, long before diamonds and gold.
+Pearl is the only gemstone formed within a living creature, making it unique to the gemstone world.
+Pearl has been treasured for its lustrous, creamy texture and subtle iridescent reflections since the dawn of humankind.
+Over 4000 years ago a Chinese historian first wrote about pearl, making it the earliest known gem to be highly prized, long before diamond and gold.

-Natural, or real pearls, occur when an irritant finds its way into the soft tissue of a mollusk or oyster without human involvement.
+Natural pearl occurs when an irritant finds its way into the soft tissue of a mollusk or oyster without human involvement.
 The animal secretes layers of nacre to cover the irritant, forming a pearl.
 Commercial pearl culturing, however, was developed in Japan by Kokichi Mikimoto in 1893 and commercialized in 1916.
 In this process, a human inserts the irritant into a freshwater mussel or saltwater mollusk.
-The animal is returned to the water in a ‘farm’, where it proceeds to cover the irritant with layers of nacre to create cultured pearls.
-Today it is estimated that 99% of all pearls sold are cultured pearls.
-100 East Fine Jewelry exclusively uses cultured pearls in the jewelry we sell.
-Pearl is also another June birthstone.
+The animal is returned to the water in a ‘farm’, where it proceeds to cover the irritant with layers of nacre to create a cultured pearl.
+Today it is estimated that 99% of all pearls sold are cultured.
+100 East Fine Jewelry exclusively uses cultured pearl in our jewelry.
+Pearl is also one of three June birthstones.
 To learn more about pearls, or any of our gemstones, visit our education and resources page.